kocgo/schibsted-polska-task/README.md

 ### Demo
 https://kocgo.github.io/schibsted-polska-task/

+I have created tasks on this readme file , then started with creating the development environment for the React application.

+The testing suite is ready but more time is required for test-per-component approach.

+Also I have left the .env file visible for this particular task while being aware it shouldn't be in the repository in a prod environment.

+I have deployed the API on my own server with nginx and deployed the react-app on github-pages.

+I tried to get InfiniteLoader work, but failed, I have ran into closure problems with the hooks.
+Found a solution already on a blog post (it is in the InfiniteLoader component)

+Most challenging part was the reverse proxying the nginx and InfiniteLoader.

+Example: www.gokhankoc.pl/schibstedtask/searchImages?searchTerm=sauce

 1) Create Webpack Workflow
    - [x] Webpack, webpack dev server install and setup script
    - [x] Babel & React Setup (React, ReactDOM, @babel/core, babel-loader, @babel/preset-env, @babel/preset-react)